How to groom a Pomeranian?

 Pic Credit - dog struggles

-Be sure to brush your pet’s topcoat and undercoat daily employing a natural brush or a steel comb. this may not only keep the coat clean, but it'll also help prevent the matting within the dense coat and stimulate the assembly of healthy body oils.
-Use Andis Pin Brush, a unique pin pad that prevents teeth from falling out.
-Reduces hair fall & vacuuming time around the house.
-Removes tangles, dirt & loose hair.
+Be sure to brush your pet’s topcoat and undercoat daily, employing a natural brush or a steel comb.
+This may not only keep the coat clean, but it'll also help prevent matting within the dense coat and stimulate the assembly of healthy body oils.
+Use the Andis Pin Brush, a unique pin pad that prevents teeth from falling out.
+Reduces hair fall and vacuuming time around the house.
+Removes tangles, dirt, and loose hair.

-Giving your Pom a coat day today will prevent the necessity for complete baths and help keep your Pom fur freed from tangles and knots.
-Not only that, it'll prevent the amount of fur that you simply need to suck up a day.
+Giving your Pom a coat day today will prevent the necessity for complete baths and help keep your Pom fur free from tangles and knots.
+Not only that, it'll reduce the amount of fur that you simply need to suck up in a day.

 How to Bathe a Pomeranian?